How Nonprofits Improve Accounts Payable Efficiency with AP Automation

 Your custodial account keeps your operating account information off payments, limiting your exposure if your vendors experience a security breach.

-• Reduce the risk of check fraud, which is still the most common type of payment fraud, according to a joint study by AFP and JPMorgan.
+By using more digital payment methods, you reduce the risk of check fraud, which is still the most common type of payment fraud, according to a joint study by AFP and JPMorgan.
+You also protect your account and routing numbers from being left in a mailbox or on someone’s desk, where they could get stolen or lost.

 Identify Issues Faster